Using the right coffee beans when making espresso coffee in a Moka pot is imperative.

 4. Nicaraguan coffee beans

-Moka pot works best with coffee beans that have a very low acidity level.
+Moka pot works best with coffee beans with very low acidity.
 Nicaraguan beans are a great choice because they fall into that category.
 Their natural sweetness and rich, creamy taste are perfect for espresso.

-Lifeboost Coffee Whole Bean Dark Roast (available on Amazon) is a great option for the Moka pot because it has all of the above qualities.
+Lifeboost Coffee Whole Bean Dark Roast is a great option for the Moka pot because it has all of the above qualities.

 The brew has notes of chocolate and caramel and is quite strong.
 It comes as whole Arabica beans, which means you can grind it yourself, ensuring the right fineness.